SuperOffice/language-tools/README.md

 Similar logic can be added to our extension, where we create a sha1-string when you download a file and store it in a file.

 It is NOT suggested/recommended we recreate all what GIT has to offer, but this small feature would make it much easier to know what files you have locally that is changed.
 You could in theory also compare local files with what is stored in the online tenant when you open a workspace, but it needs to be tested to see how much of a performance impact this is.

-### Support for %ejscript%-nuggets

-Vscode does not understand %EJSCRIPT%-nuggets out of the box.
-This is a special feature that is implemented in Service, and a code editor has no way of knowing which language is in which section.
-One way to handle this is to add embedded programming languages: Embedded Programming Languages | Visual Studio Code Extension API

-In short, we need to add our own file extension, for example .crmscript, and handle the code completions ourselves.
-There are two ways to handle it:

-Language Service

-Request forwarding

-At this point a Language Service sounds most probably the solution, as it can handle state.

 ### Provide intellisense with the extension